-While we may have solved the plastic waste problem with our reusable coffee pods, theses still another problem that needs addressing.
-What to do with all the leftover coffee grounds?
-Let them accumulate in landfills?
-Keep pouring them grounds down the sink?
+While we may have solved the plastic waste problem thanks to our reusable coffee pods, there’s still another problem that needs addressing:what to do with all the leftover coffee grounds?
+Let them pile up in landfills?
+Keep pouring them down the sink?

 Read on and let us know which of these ideas you’re currently using, and which one you’re keen to try out next!